How Does the Strategy to Make Worse Work?

 - Arguing and fighting can be used as a strategy to make relationships worse to make them better.

 - Sabotage happens a lot in the corporate world as a strategy of trying to make things worse to force a change of leadership or attitude towards employees.

-- Terrorists are intent on making everything worse in order to justify changing everything.
+- Terrorists are intent on making everything worse to justify changing everything.

-- Self-defeating personality disorders have the habit of almost exclusively using the strategy of making things worse in order to make them better.
+- Self-defeating personality disorders have the habit of almost exclusively using the strategy of making things worse to make them better.

 - An addict might make their addiction worse by engaging in it more until it breaks their life and or themselves.